Gibberlings3/Documentation/readmes/Readme.ajantisbg1.English.txt

 For EE, the mod also adds several banters with Rassad and one with Baeloth, as well as a Rasaad-Ajantis romance conflict.

 For SoD, the mod adds farewell dialogues before Ajantis leaves.
 In romance case the PC will get three letters from Ajantis along the SoD campaign.
+In romance case his original farewell "DisplayStringHead" lines in Korlasz' Crypt will be deactivated.
+For non-romance case his origial farewell lines "DisplayStringHead" about going to Waterdeep were tweaked in consistency with BGII: Ajantis will now say that he will travel to the Order in Athkatla.

 The BG1NPC project can be found at the Gibberlings Three site: http://www.gibberlings3.net/bg1npc/index.php